phanumat/Documentation/smartapp-developers-guide/async-http.rst

     }

 The first thing you may notice is the ``include`` directive.
-This is a new feature in SmartThings that allows various APIs to be grouped together by their functionality.
+This is a new feature in PEA HiVE that allows various APIs to be grouped together by their functionality.
 Don't worry too much about it now, it is discussed in detail :ref:`below <include_statement>`.
 For now, just think of it as a way to import a set of APIs that exist in a specific namespace - in this case, "``asynchttp_v1"``.